Why E-Commerce Analytics Fails to Drive Growth

 A more effective approach begins with customer-centric diagnostic questions:

-• How much of the abandonment is driven by factors outside the team’s control, price, delivery cost, stock availability?
+How much of the abandonment is driven by factors outside the team’s control, price, delivery cost, stock availability?

-• What do customers engage with on the PDP, and what do they ignore?
+What do customers engage with on the PDP, and what do they ignore?

-• How do competitors execute the same page type, and where do they outperform?
+How do competitors execute the same page type, and where do they outperform?

 If the analysis reveals that 15% of PDP abandonment is driven by stock unavailability, specifically, that exit rate increases sharply for products where fewer than 75% of size variants are available, the team now has an insight, not just a metric.
-That insight leads directly to a testable hypothesis: that surfacing similar in-stock products at the point of abandonment would recover a measurable proportion of those lost conversions.
+That insight leads directly to a testable hypothesis: that surfacing similar in-stock products at the point of abandonment may recover a measurable proportion of those lost conversions.

 The e-commerce data industry will continue to grow.
 Platforms will continue to add features, bundle AI capabilities and raise prices.
 The pressure on digital teams to invest in more tools will not diminish.